StupidHackathonAMS/geolize.css/readme.md

 `bower install geolize.css`

-This will also include all images and a test.html file.

 Don't wanna use a package manager?
 Download geolize.css and include it in your HTML like this:

 `<link rel="stylesheet" type="text/css" href="geolize.css">`